 A smart solution for anyone on their computer for work or school would be to invest in an uninterruptible power supply, commonly called a UPS.
 Basically, it is a battery backup that can give your device power for up to 15 minutes or so and can cost anywhere from $50 to $250.
 Businesses may invest in heavier-use UPS units that can power computers for much longer.

 For your home use, a UPS can keep you from losing your work or forcing a hard shutdown due to a sudden power outage.
 If the power is out longer than the battery life of the UPS, you have time to properly save your work and shut down your device.
 UPS units also protect your equipment from power surges, often absorbing any voltage irregularities without you even realizing it.
 You do need to have your computer or laptop plugged into the UPS unit and maintain its battery.
-There is a warning light to tell you when the battery needs replacing.
+There is a warning light to tell you when the battery needs to be replaced.

 Another option to get power to your devices is to use a hotspot, which tethers your computer to your phone.
-You need a cell phone plan that comes with hotspot coverage to use it to power your computer or laptop during a short power outage.
-This option can be used long-term, but it will drain your phone’s battery with constant use and you’re using data, not Wi-Fi, so if your plan isn’t unlimited, you could face an enormous bill.
+You need a cellphone plan that comes with hotspot coverage to use it to power your computer or laptop during a short power outage.
+This option can be used long-term, but it will drain your phone’s battery with constant use.
+And you’re using data, not Wi-Fi, so if your plan isn’t unlimited, you could face an enormous bill.
 You can always leave your home and go to a cafe or library that offers public Wi-Fi in order to stay online.

 How to prepare for a power outage